About the role

 • administer COVID-19, influenza and MMR to people between 5 years and 11 years of age, under direct (one-to-one) supervision

-4. complete the workbook
+4. Complete the workbook

-5. pass a practical assessment with a practical assessor, which includes:
+5. Pass a practical assessment with a practical assessor, which includes:

 • two vaccination events with two tamariki 11 years of age or under

-6. submit your completed practical assessment to the Workforce Requests Portal for approval
+6. Submit your completed practical assessment to the Workforce Requests Portal for approval

-7. receive vaccinator authorisation with supervision conditions changed to a one-to-six supervision requirement for vaccine preparation and administration
+7. Receive vaccinator authorisation with supervision conditions changed to a one-to-six supervision requirement for vaccine preparation and administration

 If you want to start preparing and/or administering a VHW Stage 2 vaccine that wasn't included in your practical assessment, you should work with your supervisor to complete a competency assessment.
 This ensures you are confident and competent to prepare and / or administer the new vaccine.
 You don’t need to submit this competency assessment to the Workforce Requests Portal, but you should keep it for your and your employer’s records.
+Competency assessment forms can be located in your workbook.

 Renew my VHW Stage 2 authorisation